 Court 5: The Court of King Yanluo (阎罗王)

-King Yanluo’s court is roughly in the middle of Chinese Ten Courts of Hell.
-It is thus befitting that King Yanluo deals with the root of mankind’s evils.
+King Yanluo’s court is in the middle of the Chinese Ten Courts of Hell.
+It is thus befitting that the fifth court of Chinese hell deals with the root of mankind’s evils.
 Money.

-There is one common punishment for all here.
-That of a mountain of knifes.
-(Dao shan, 刀山) Thrown onto this spiky elevation are those who had plotted for the death or money of others.
+There is only one punishment here.
+That of a mountain of knives.
+(Dao shan, 刀山) Thrown onto this spiky elevation are those who had plotted for money or the death of others.
 Loansharks, legal or otherwise, suffer the same fate too.

-Something interesting to note here is that King Yanluo’s title is frequently used by the Chinese to refer to hell in general.
+Of note, King Yanluo’s title is frequently used by the Chinese to refer to hell in general.
 The Chinese Ten Courts of Hell itself is called shi dian yanluo (十殿阎罗).
 What brought about this?
-My guess is that it has something to do with “yanluo” being the Chinese pronunciation of Yama, the Vedic Lord of the Underworld.
+Most likely it’s because “yanluo” is the Chinese pronunciation of Yama i.e. the Vedic/Buddhist Lord of the Underworld.